Graduate Preparation Programs Eligible for Fee Waivers

 • UC Davis Graduate Admissions Pathways (UCDGAP)

-• UC Davis Graduate Admissions Pathways (UCDGAP) is a nine-week summer research program that seeks to address the barriers that prevent full participation of under-represented minority (URM) students in graduate education and research careers.
-UCDGAP provides the opportunity for California State University and Historically Black Colleges and University (HBCU) undergraduates to research and learn from UC Davis faculty and graduate student mentors, with the intention of using the experience to pursue graduate degrees and professional training at UC Davis. https://grad.ucdavis.edu/uc-davis-graduate-admissions-pathways-ucdgap
+• UC Davis Graduate Admissions Pathways (UCDGAP) is an eight-week summer research program that serves students from economically and educationally disadvantaged backgrounds and geographically underserved communities, and former foster youth students in graduate education and research careers.
+UCDGAP provides the opportunity for California State University undergraduates to research and learn from UC Davis faculty and graduate student mentors, with the intention of using the experience to pursue graduate degrees and professional training at UC Davis.
+This faculty-guided summer program teaches undergraduates scholars how to conduct research and develop professional skills in a variety of academic disciplines.
+Additionally, participants will learn more about graduate school and how to successfully choose a program and prepare for admissions. https://grad.ucdavis.edu/uc-davis-graduate-admissions-pathways-ucdgap

 • UC-HBCU Initiative Summer Research Program